amzn/smoke-http/README.md

 SmokeHTTP is a specialization of the generic HTTP client provided by [async-http-client](https://github.com/swift-server/async-http-client), providing the common functionality required to abstract service operations from the underlying HTTP protocol.
 This library is primarily used by [SmokeFramework](https://github.com/amzn/smoke-framework) and [SmokeAWS](https://github.com/amzn/smoke-aws).

 This library provides a numer of features on top of those provided by async-http-client-
-1. The `HTTPRequestInputProtocol` and `HTTPResponseOutputProtocol` protocols which provide a mechanism to deconstruct an input type into the different components of a HTTP request and construct an output type from the components of a HTTP response respectively.
+1. The `HTTPRequestInputProtocol` and `HTTPResponseOutputProtocol` protocols provide a mechanism to deconstruct an input type into the different components of a HTTP request and construct an output type from the components of a HTTP response respectively.
 2. Protocol-based strategies for determining the threading-model for asychronous completion handling.
-3. Support for expontential backoff retries
+3. Support for expontential backoff retries.
-4. Logging and emittion of invocation metrics
+4. Logging and emittion of invocation metrics.
 5. An extension point for handing request-level tracing.

 ## SmokeHTTPClient